Bengal Subah: Immigration

 There was a significant influx of migrants from the Safavid Empire into Bengal during the Mughal period.
 Persian administrators and military commanders were enlisted by the Mughal government in Bengal.
 An Armenian community settled in Dhaka and was involved in the city's textile trade, paying a 3.5% tax.

 Economy and trade

 The Bengal Subah had the largest regional economy in that period.
-It was described as the paradise of nations.
 The region exported grains, fine cotton muslin and silk, liquors and wines, salt, ornaments, fruits, and metals.
 European companies set up numerous trading posts in Bengal during the 17th and 18th centuries.
 Dhaka was the largest city in Bengal and the commercial capital of the empire.
 Chittagong was the largest seaport, with maritime trade routes connecting it to Arakan, Ayuthya, Aceh, Melaka, Johore, Bantam, Makassar, Ceylon, Bandar Abbas, Mocha and the Maldives.

 Parthasarathi estimates that grain wages for weaving and spinning in Bengal and Britain were comparable in the mid 18th century.
 However, due to the scarcity of data, more research is needed before drawing any conclusions.

 Bengal had many traders and bankers.
 Among them was the Jagat Seth Family, who were the wealthiest bankers in the region.